Being injured while on the job can be devastating.

 - A healthcare provider determines that you have reached maximum medical improvement (MMI), the point at which no further recovery from your injury is expected;

 - You earn the average weekly wage you received from your employer before your injury; or

 - You reach the end of your maximum TIBs benefits period, 104 weeks after the eighth day of your disability.

 It is also important to note that in the context of a workers’ compensation claim, disability refers to your inability to earn an income.
 It does not necessarily mean a physical handicap.

 Impairment Income Benefits (IIBs)

-Impairment income benefits (IIBs) are paid to Texas workers whose work-related injury or illness affects their body as a whole.
+Impairment income benefits (IIBs) are paid to Texas workers whose work-related injuries or illnesses affect their bodies as a whole.
 IIBs are also paid out weekly and are typically paid to an injured worker who has reached MMI and received an impairment rating (IR) higher than 0%.

 A healthcare provider will determine your IR by assessing your injuries and calculating a percentage of permanent damage to your body.
 Injured workers are eligible to receive three weeks of IIBs for each percentage of impairment.

 IIBs Minimum Rate (Oct.
 2020-Sept.
 2021) = $151

 IIBs Maximum Rate (Oct.
 2020-Sept.
 2021) = $705